 Huntsville SnowFest is a free two-day festival that takes place on a snow-covered Main Street in Downtown Huntsville.
 SnowFest begins with a Downtown Pub Crawl on Friday night where guests are transported bar-to-bar via a horse drawn sleigh ride.
 Saturday is a day full of events including nordic & alpine skiing, snowboarding, snowshoeing, fatbiking, skating, axe throwing, snoga (yoga on snow) and much more!
 New this year is the Muskoka Fat Bike races – an exciting 850m lap race on Main Street!

 The Dwight Winter Carnival is celebrating their 50th anniversary this year – and with this half century marker comes no shortage of fun to be had!
 From axe throwing, fat biking, skating and snowshoeing to archery, horse drawn sleigh rides, cookie decorating and carnival games – this is the perfect weekend for some awesome family fun.

 Sledapalooza Winterfest: February 29

 Calling all sledders!
-If your family is into snowmobiling or just into spectating and outdoor fun, you won’t want to miss the inaugural Sledapalooza Winterfest event happening in Parry Sound on February 29th from 8am-11pm.
+If your family is into snowmobiling or just into spectating and outdoor fun, you won’t want to miss the inaugural Sledapalooza Winterfest event happening in McKellar on February 29th from 8am-11pm.
 This event will feature live music all day, a 660′ drag race strip, a vendor market and hot food and drinks to help keep you warm.
 Braap!

 There’s nothing like the charm of a rural winter carnival.
 Bring the family to the great Canadian wilderness just north of Toronto and discover just how fun the season can be.